daniel-lopez-puig/andino_gz/README.md

        andino6={x: -0.8, y: 0.0, z: 0.1, yaw: 0.};"
   ```

-  _Note: You can add as many as you want_
+  - _Note1: You can add as many Andino as you want._
-  _Note2: When running with Nav2(Using nav2:=True) start easy with 2 robots and see how it performs in your system before usingm more robots._
+  - _Note2: If enabling Nav2(Using `nav2:=True`) try first with 2 robots and see how they perform in your system before using more robots._

   <img src="./docs/media/andino_gz_multi_robot.png" width="800"/>